})();

 How do I know if my car is overheating?

-Watch for temperature gauge readings 10-15 degrees above normal, decreased AC performance, or steam from under the hood.
+Watch for temperature gauge readings in the 3/4 range or higher, a steadily climbing needle, decreased AC performance, or steam from under the hood.
 Don't wait for red warning lights-early intervention prevents expensive repairs.
-Other signs include unusual engine noises, coolant leaks, or the engine fan running constantly.

 Can driving in heat damage tires permanently?